allanbatista/deep-thought-api/docs/authencation.md

 # Authentication

+Authentication is required to perform anything with server.
+If not authenticated correct, expired or other thing.
+Is expected to receive 401 (or 403).

-To configure Authentication is expect to set a fell env vars
+**To configure Authentication is expect to set a fell env vars**

     DEEP_THOUGHT__PROTOCOL = http
     DEEP_THOUGHT__PORT = 3000